NGC 958

 NGC 958 is a barred spiral galaxy in the constellation of Cetus.
 Its velocity with respect to the cosmic microwave background is 5505 ± 17 km/s, which corresponds to a Hubble distance of 81.20 ± 5.69 Mpc (~265 million light-years).
 However, 19 non-redshift measurements give a closer distance of 58.93 ± 12.91 Mpc (~192 million light-years).
 The galaxy was discovered by German-British astronomer William Herschel on 20 September 1784.

-The SIMBAD database lists NGC 958 as a Seyfert II Galaxy, i.e. it has a quasar-like nuclei with very high surface brightnesses whose spectra reveal strong, high-ionisation emission lines, but unlike quasars, the host galaxy is clearly detectable.
+NGC 958 is a Seyfert II Galaxy, i.e. it has a quasar-like nuclei with very high surface brightnesses whose spectra reveal strong, high-ionisation emission lines, but unlike quasars, the host galaxy is clearly detectable.
 The NASA/IPAC Extragalactic Database (NED) lists NGC 958 as a luminous infrared galaxy (LIRG).

 Supernovae

 Three supernovae have been observed in NGC 958: